sergueik/springboot_study/basic-mysql/README.md

       # NOTE: db server name has to match application.properties
       - delayed_start
 ```
-with the `Dockerfile.delated_start` hosting the same operations as before:
+with the `Dockerfile.delayed_start` hosting the same operations as before:
 ```sh
 FROM openjdk:8-jre-alpine3.9
 ADD "target/${app_jar}" app.jar